pb24578/git-cheat-sheet/README.md

 > origin  https://github.com/YOUR_USERNAME/YOUR_FORK.git (push)
 ```

 As you notice, you only see the repository for your fork but not the remote.
-We want to also include the remote repository, too.
-Execute ```git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git``` to include the remote.
+We want to also include the upstream (original) repository, too.
+Execute ```git remote add upstream <original repo's .git URL>``` to include the original repository as a remote.

 Now if you type ```git remote -v```, you will see this below:
 ```bash